Patriots beat Jets to clinch No. 1 seed

 The Patriots outgained the Jets in total yardage 330-247 and held New York to 0 of 12 on third down.

+“That’s just due to being in third-and-long situations,” Jets wide receiver Jermaine Kearse said of New York’s third-down woes.
+“In those situations, it’s hard to convert.
+We just have to get better there, focus and finish.”

 Five-time Pro-Bowl linebacker James Harrison made his Patriots debut after signing with the team on Dec.
 26 following his release from the Steelers.
-Harrison had five tackles and two sacks.
+Harrison had five tackles and two sacks, both on back-to-back plays to end the game.

+“It felt really good (to play),” Harrison said.
+“It was just rushing outside and they were passing a lot, so I had good opportunities to get around the corner (on the sacks).”

 Stephen Gostkowski’s 21-yard field goal with 1:29 remaining in the third quarter accounted for the period’s only score and extended New England’s lead to 24-3.

-Note: EditorsNote: Changes Harrison tackles to five